Blosc/blogsite/posts/caterva-slicing-perf.rst

 Here we can see that the ratio between chunkshape and blockshape is 8x in dimension 0 and 4x in dimension 1.

 Now we are going to extract some planes from the chunked arrays, and will plot the performance.
+For dimension 0 we extract a hyperplane of shape {1, 8000}, and for dimension 2 it has a {8000, 1} shape.

 .. image:: /images/cat_slicing/2dim.png
   :width: 70%